ELEVATED HAIR MINERAL READINGS

 however, is not that simple.
 It is

 true for the toxic metals, where any amount at all in the body is an excess.
-However, with the vital minerals such
+However, it is perhaps not true with

-as calcium, magnesium, sodium, potassium and the trace minerals as well,
+the vital minerals such as calcium, magnesium, sodium, potassium and the trace

-This is explained in detail below.
+supplement the mineral, is discussed in more detail below.

 Doctors